osvaldokalvaitir/awesome/ide/xcode.md

 ### Aúdio em background

-Para o aúdio continuar sendo executado em background no iOS, siga o tópico superior para abrir o projeto no XCode e executar os seguintes procedimentos:
+Para o aúdio continuar sendo executado em background no iOS, execute os seguintes procedimentos:

 - Clique no arquivo do XCode e aparecerá a guia `Capabilities`